arvind-india/mct-bqp/README.md

 * *UCLA CAMPUS* dataset can be found [here](https://bitbucket.org/merayxu/multiview-object-tracking-dataset) or [here](https://drive.google.com/drive/folders/1_uUvdMRjd6a0xXLX67UsRhcv7wND8PZ0?usp=sharing), the second one is provided.

-* Any questions, contact me (pedro.f.abreu@ist.utl.pt) or post an issue.
+* Any questions post an issue.